Q: Are all screens bad?

 A: Screen-Free Week is voluntary and meant to be fun.
 Encourage your spouse to give it a try.
-Honestly, it is best if Screen-Free Week is a family activity.
-But if that’s not possible, encourage your spouse to respect the choices that you and your children are making by avoiding screen time in front of the kids during the week.
+It’s best if Screen-Free Week is a family activity.
+But if that’s not possible, encourage your spouse or partner to respect the choices that you and your children are making by avoiding screen time in front of the kids during the week.

 Q : I need some peace and quiet when I come home.
 How do I occupy the kids while I fix dinner or do things around the house?

 A: Developing a few regular pre-dinner activities for children is a worthwhile investment.
 Some parents find that playing with kids for a few minutes helps everyone relax.
 You can also encourage kids to keep you company while you’re cooking.
 They can help with simple tasks, read aloud, or talk about their day.
 Some families keep art materials or small toys in the kitchen to keep children occupied during dinner prep.
 Consider brainstorming with other parents about what they do.
 Check out our Screen-Free Week community on Facebook, post tips from your own experience, pose questions about your stumbling blocks, or just chat with like-minded Screen-Free celebrators.

 Q: How can we best appeal to teenagers?